Achievable logoAchievable logo

 Broad vs. narrow-based indexes

-An index can fall into one of two general categories - either broad or narrow-based.
 A broad-based index is well-diversified across multiple sectors and/or asset classes.
-All of the indexes listed above are considered broad-based (even the VIX, which is based on the volatility of the broad market).
-For example, the S&P 500 is comprised of stocks from 11 sectors and almost 100 sub-industries.
+All of the indexes listed above are considered broad-based (including the VIX, which is based on volatility in the broad market).
+For example, the S&P 500 includes stocks from 11 sectors and almost 100 sub-industries.

-A narrow-based index covers specific industries or regions of the world.
-Some examples include the Dow Jones Real Estate Index, the Nikkei (Japan) Index, and the S&P Utilities Index.
+A narrow-based index focuses on a specific industry or region.
+Examples include the Dow Jones Real Estate Index, the Nikkei (Japan) Index, and the S&P Utilities Index.

-First, you learned in a previous chapter that most index options are European style, meaning they can only be exercised at expiration.
-This is true for virtually all index options with one big exception - the OEX (S&P 100).
-The reason is unimportant, but the OEX is one of the only American style index options, meaning it can be exercised anytime.
-As a reminder, all equity (stock) options are American style.
+First, as you learned in a previous chapter, most index options are European style, meaning they can only be exercised at expiration.
+There’s one major exception: the OEX (S&P 100).
+The reason isn’t important here, but the OEX is one of the only American style index options, meaning it can be exercised at any time.
+(As a reminder, all equity (stock) options are American style.)

 When an equity option is exercised, settlement occurs over one business day (T+1).
-With an index option, there are no shares traded at exercise, so index options also maintain a settlement of T+1.
+Index options also settle T+1.

-Let’s jump into some math-based index option questions.
+Let’s work through some math-based index option questions.
 Assume this position:

 Long 1 SPX 4500 call at $20